January 6, 2017

 I thought about how I was using my time.
 Why I was investing full-time in my own misery by working in a restaurant during off-season?
 It’s practically pointless, money-wise, but it’s what I’d always done.
 Why?

 I forced me to question myself.
 And they were tough questions, with unforgiving answers.
 The truth is ugly.
 And so were my emotions…

 Looking back now, I think all the overwhelming emotion was some inner part of myself screaming for help, maybe it was my gut, maybe my buried dream.
-Whatever it was, it’s like it knew that an all-out emotional overthrow was the only way to get through to me.
-I was too stubborn & logic-oriented back then to purposefully decide that it was a good time for me to do something completely out of my nature & make some big changes.
+Whatever it was, it’s like some internal force trying to help me knew that an all-out emotional overthrow was the only way to get through to me.
+I was too logic-oriented & averse to discomfort back then to purposefully decide that it was a good time for me to do something completely out of my nature & make some big changes.
 Only my own emotions could’ve pushed me to the point, & thankfully they did.

 January 2016 was the emotional overthrow I couldn’t contain, that made way for the wake-up call I couldn’t ignore.
 Misery can sometimes contain a key directional message...
 If you hit that point, slow down enough to sort it out, get to the true source of it, & let it point you in a better direction.
 It may be there for a way more beneficial & potentially life-changing reason that you may realize.